 Remove from the skillet into a plate lined with a few paper towels, using a slotted spoon.
 Reserve 1 tablespoon of rendered fat.
 Cool and discard any extra fat.

 In the same pan, cook the diced onion and red pepper in the reserved sausage fat until translucent.
 Add the garlic and cook a few more minutes until everything is cooked through and starting to brown.
 Season lightly with a pinch of salt and pepper.

 Liberally spray the pan with spray oil and transfer veggies, potatoes, and sausage to a large baking dish (9x13 inches), or a cast iron skillet.
 Spread evenly.

 Reduce the oven's heat to 375F.

 Cover with foil and bake for 15 minutes.
 Set a timer.
 Once time is up, uncover and continue baking for 12 more minutes.
 Test with a fork or cake tester for doneness.
-If no eggs stick to fork or cake tester, remove pan from oven.
+If no eggs stick to the fork or cake tester, remove the pan from the oven.
 If eggs are still slightly under, add 3 minutes at a time, testing after the additional cooking time is done.

 Let the breakfast casserole rest for a few minutes.

 Top with sliced green onion and serve hot!